maielo/ispis/README.md

 ## ispis

-node.js client for [ispis.cz](https://ispis.cz/) to search for execution
+node.js client for [ispis.cz](https://ispis.cz/) to do background check of a person or company
     - written in TS ✔️
     - handling authentication ✔️
     - more friendly API ✔️